RanRhoads84/debgpt7.8-with-vectorDB/README.md

 After each session, the chatting history will be saved in `~/.debgpt` as a json file in a unique name.
 You can use `debgpt replay <file_name>` to replay the history.

+There are a few tips for using the interactive mode.
+Press `/` and you will see a list of available commands that will not be sent to the LLM.

+* `/save <path.txt>`: save the last LLM response to the specified file.

+* `/reset`: clear the context.
+So you can start a new conversation without quiting.

 #### Ex2.
 Special MapReduce Question Answering for Any Length Context